ShZil/network-utilities/Scanner/README.md

 [22:07] Alright that wasn't too hellish, I just drew a graph on paper to understand, and changed to dynamic (inside-method) import.
 That's error 1, solved.
 My 95% bet won.

+[22:13] Another circular import.
+Expanded the paper graph, changed more imports to dynamic (more than necessary to prevent more errors).
+That's error 2, solved.
+Will we get to the 70% bet?